Why change? 6 ways… action plan?

 Watch Sarah’s video of tips on getting active, from charity Diabetes UK.

 Would you like to choose a workout you prefer from the NHS Fitness Studio’s selection of online exercise videos?
 Increase them gradually.
-Decide on how many sessions per week.
+Decide on how many sessions per week, and put in your personal health plan.

 2.4.
 New advice on vitamin D from Public Health England (PHE, 2016)